e0m00p2/majara/content/Updated Journals/[WA] Uncategorized Articles/Algeat Heydon.md

 ## History

 Algeat Heydon was nothing special.
 In fact, she started as a gladiator slave.
-But the thing about [[Updated Journals/[WA] Countries/Scourre|Scourre]] is, the culture doesn't care about your origins or bloodline.
+But the thing about [[Scourre|Scourre]] is, the culture doesn't care about your origins or bloodline.
 Just your strength.

 Algeat fought her way up from the bottom.
 Slaveborn, she knew no other life but fighting.
 Within a dozen years of her first arena fight, she was the champion of all of [[Scourre]].
 And on the day she was granted a boon by the Warlord **Tolomy Soulen** previous leader of [[Scourre]], she demanded a bout of single combat for leadership of the kingdom.
 Surrounded by the other Warleaders and a crowd of bloodthirsty fans, Tolomy dared not refuse.